jordanparker6/newsanalyzer/README.md

 To install `newsreader` run the following command, `pip3 install https://github.com/jordanparker6/newsreader`.

-After `newsreader` has been installed, run the CLI with `python3 -m newsreader`.
+After `newsreader` has been installed, run the CLI with `newsreader`.

 ```
     _   __                                      __             ________    ____